werner/werner.github.io/_drafts/2018-10-01-move-semantics-vs-copy-semantics.markdown

 So, what happened?, the pointer address book1 was copied into book2, making book1 invalid, transfering the ownership to book2.
-Other languages like Ruby does a similar thing, however book1 and book2 remains valid (without the owning part), but if you think about it, it doesn't make any sense, because most of the time you want to copy the value, not being referenced by two variables, at least Rust has a sane way to deal with this.
+Other languages like Ruby does a similar thing, however book1 and book2 remains valid (without the owning part), but if you think about it, it is confusing, if you modify book2, book1 is modified as well, but that's not the intention (at least most of the time), because you want to copy the value, not being referenced by two variables, at least Rust has a sane way to deal with this.

 Now returning to the Rust's example, what can we do in this case?, depending on the situation, we can borrow the value, taking a [reference](https://en.wikipedia.org/wiki/Reference_(computer_science)) of book1,